alphagov/govuk-developer-docs/source/manual/cdn.html.md

 [robots]: https://www.gov.uk/robots.txt

-Banning IPs shouldn't be taken lightly as IP address can be shared by multiple user devices and the user behind an IP address can change over time, so there's always a chance that we may block a legitimate user.
+Banning IPs shouldn't be taken lightly because many users can share the same IP address and the user behind an IP address can change over time, so there's always a chance that we may block legitimate users.

 You can change the list of banned IP addresses by modifying the [YAML config file][ip_ban_config] and [deploying the configuration][ip_ban_deploy].

 [ip_ban_config]: https://github.com/alphagov/govuk-cdn-config-secrets/blob/master/fastly/dictionaries/config/ip_address_denylist.yaml
 [ip_ban_deploy]: https://deploy.blue.production.govuk.digital/job/Update_CDN_Dictionaries/build

+## Blocking problematic traffic at the CDN edge

+As well as blocking based on source IP address, we can also block abusive traffic based on headers, URL paths or any arbitrary criteria about the request that we can specify using VCL.
+This requires care and testing, but can be nonetheless a valueable incident response tool for mitigating DoS and spam attacks.

+We have a mechanism for including VCL code from the private `govuk-cdn-config-secrets` repo into the Fastly config, so that mitigations we make during an attack are not published to the public repo for the attacker to see and work around.
+An example of this is [alphagov/govuk-cdn-secrets#133](https://github.com/alphagov/govuk-cdn-config-secrets/pull/133/files).

 ## Bouncer's Fastly service